WebWonders/Freedom-Fighter--Lexington-and-Concord/README.md

 To run the game, open game.html file after downloading the .zip file (probably located around the lower right area of the main GitHub page).

+If you'd like to give a suggestion or help create this game, shoot apeggs2000 and email!